Zenika/proxybeez/README.md

 }
 ```

+Paths can be descriptive, opaque, or a mix of the two.
+Usage of opaque paths (at
+least partially opaque) is advised in order to make them more difficult to guess.

-The value for `key` specifies the bearer token that the client must call with.
+The value for `key` specifies the bearer token that the client must call this
+path with.
+Each path should have its own unique token to limit what one token
+holder can call.
+However, the same token may be used for multiple paths if those
+paths are intended to be used by the same client.

+> ⚠ The rules of tokens:
+> - Tokens *MUST* be long, opaque, randomly generated strings.
+Use a password
+>   generator.
+> - Tokens are sensitive data and *MUST NOT* be shared across multiple clients.

 Values can be interpolated into `path`.
 These values are expected to be
 specified using the query parameters of the incoming request.
 For this example,
 calling `/example_path?username=example@example.com` would result in Proxybeez